 They decided to put any details that might change onto a loose sheet of paper and insert it into their catalogues.
 That way, if an adjustment was required, all they had to do was reprint a single page.

-The same principle still applies.
-If your catalogue is printed, it’s almost always a good idea to put the facts and figures on a separate line sheet.
+If your catalogue is printed, it’s almost always a good idea to put your prices on a separate line sheet.
 Unless you’re incredibly sure nothing will change, it’s the safest option.

 As short as possible.